-The only drawback we can find is that the USB port is in the back of the stereo, so accessibility is a challenge.
+The only drawback we can find is that the USB port is in the back of the car stereo, so accessibility is a challenge.

-Another single DIN unit with a motorized touchscreen, Pioneer’s AVH-3300NEX has just about everything you need for music, video, and smartphone functions.
+Another single DIN head unit with a motorized touchscreen, Pioneer’s AVH-3300NEX has just about everything you need for music, video, and smartphone functions.
 The touchscreen interface is customizable, and you have both DVD and CD capabilities.

 And with both CarPlay and Android Auto, you can play tunes with either Apple or Android devices.
 The caveat, however, is that those functions don’t work via Bluetooth; you’ll need to plug the smartphone in via the USB port instead.
 The USB port is on the back of the unit, likely to keep it streamlined, so accessibility can prove challenging.

 If your vehicle has a backup camera (or you’ve installed an after-market option), you’ll be able to connect that as well, and the video quality is superb.
 And, the screen tilt can be customized (and the settings stick), so you can alter the way the screen pops out and at what angle.

 And although the touchscreen display shows the names of songs and radio stations, you can’t view those details entirely on the smaller, basic display screen.
 Instead, the songs scroll across the screen, meaning you’ll be taking your eyes off the road to check what song is playing.

 In some vehicles, the head unit will stick out a bit, but that depends on how you install plus which make and model vehicle you have, so results can vary.
 Fortunately, the customizable screen tilt helps with positioning once the touchscreen pops out.

 5. Kenwood KDC-168U

 Plenty of audio adjustment controls make this head unit a satisfactory choice for music lovers and those with aftermarket car stereo systems.
 However, the lack of Bluetooth will make this one a no-go for some users.